-In particular, the following, non-exhaustive circumstances may give rise to (potential) conflicts of interest:5
+In particular, the following, non-exhaustive circumstances may give rise to (potential) conflicts of interest: 5

-- Involvement with a particular member firm, to which the Board member has a connection (through participation (i.e. shareholdings reaching or exceeding 5% of voting rights), current or previous managerial positions, association or similar); - Involvement in a decision taken at another Nasdaq Group Board meeting that is being decided upon at NQC's Board meeting; - Involvement in a decision affecting another business unit, where the Board member has a managerial position or a decision in regard to a licensed operation, where the Board member is involved; - A Board member not being able to commit sufficient time to execute his/her responsibilities within NQC6; - A conflict with obligations towards to another Nasdaq Group entity. - Involvement with another market operator/DRSP or an entity of a market operator/DRSP's group (contractual, through participation, association, employment or similar) or association directly with a shareholder whose ownership reaches or exceeds 5% of voting rights of a market operator/DRSP; - A family member7 gains a role, which causes a conflict of interest; - A Board member gains a new position either within or outside the Nasdaq Group; - A Board member has a connection to a service provider, including a service provider in an outsourcing arrangement; - A Board member has a financial interest in a particular decision. - A Board member has an Outside Business Activity that conflicts with NQC's interests, and - Any transaction that can constitute a conflict of interest.
+- Involvement with a particular member firm, to which the Board member has a connection (through participation (i.e. shareholdings reaching or exceeding 5% of voting rights), current or previous managerial positions, association or similar); - Involvement in a decision taken at another Nasdaq Group Board meeting that is being decided upon at the Exchange's Board meeting; - Involvement in a decision affecting another business unit, where the Board member has a managerial position or a decision in regard to a licensed operation, where the Board member is involved; - A Board member not being able to commit sufficient time to execute his/her responsibilities within the Exchange6; - A conflict with obligations to another Nasdaq Group entity; - Involvement with another market operator/DRSP or an entity of a market operator/DRSP's group (contractual, through participation, association, employment or similar) or association directly with a shareholder whose ownership reaches or exceeds 5% of voting rights of a market operator/DRSP; - A family member7 gains a role which causes a conflict of interest; - A Board member gains a new position either within or outside the Nasdaq Group; - A Board member has a connection to a service provider, including a service provider in an outsourcing arrangement; - A Board member has a financial interest in a particular decision; - A Board member has an Outside Business Activity that conflicts with the Exchange's interests, and - Any transaction that can constitute a conflict of interest; and - Any other conflicts that may arise, including those pursuant to the provisions of the Finnish Limited Liability Companies Act (21.7.2006/624) Chapter 6, Section 4 ("the FCA").

-5. Measures for Managing Conflicts of Interest
+5. Measures for Managing of Conflicts of Interest

-5.1.
-Group Activities
+5.1 Group activities

-NQC is a subsidiary and affiliate of other entities within the Nasdaq Inc. ("Nasdaq Group").
+The Exchange is a subsidiary and affiliate of other entities within The Nasdaq, Inc. ("Nasdaq Group").